How to Feel Good About Paying $600 for Shoes

 I can’t pretend to understand this phenomenon.
 But a pop-up store called Palessi took advantage of it during the 2018 holiday shopping season.

 People paid hundreds of dollars for shoes in the Palessi pop-up.
 Except it was a prank.
 In actuality, the shoes were from Payless ShoeSource.
-And the real retail prices were all $19.99 to $39.99.
+And the real retail prices ranged from $19.99 to $39.99.

 Since 1956, Payless ShoeSource has been an American discount footwear retailer.
 With the ambitious goal of showing the public that their footwear collection is stylish, fashionable, and affordable, they moved forward with an elaborate social experiment.